CRIMINAL342/akash-kumar-shah-portfolio/README.md

-# akash-kumar-shah-portfolio
+# Akash Kumar Shah - Portfolio

-Akash Kumar Shah Computer Science Engineer &amp; AI Enthusiast  Python, machine learning, and AI expert.
-Experienced in Django, Flask, NumPy, Pandas, and OpenCV.
-Completed courses from IIT Kanpur.
-Award-winning projects in data processing and face recognition.
+This is my portfolio website, showcasing my skills and experience as a software developer.